Workflow: Visium HD cell-level

 #> 115 2660 1347 296

-We then synchronise the deconvolution labels back into our vhdsub SpatialFeatureExperiment object by matching cell ids to keep everything aligned.
+We then synchronize the deconvolution labels back into our vhdsub SpatialFeatureExperiment object by matching cell IDs, ensuring that all components remain properly aligned.

 # Subset to RCTD filtered object for convenience